Beguines and Beghards: Communities and status

 In cities such as Cambrai, Valenciennes, and Liège, local officials established formal communities for these women that became known as beguinages.
 Beguinages (Begijnhoven in Dutch-speaking areas) tended to be located near or within town centers and were often close to the rivers that provided water for their work in the cloth industry.

 While some women joined communities of like-minded lay religious women, adopting the label "Beguine" by virtue of entering a beguinage, many women lived alone or with one or two other like-minded women.
 Beguines engaged in a range of occupations to support themselves.
 Women in the Low Countries tended to work in the cities' lucrative wool industry.
 Parisian Beguines were important contributors to the city's burgeoning silk industry.

+Beguines were an influential group when it comes to the spread of writing and manuscripts.
+Because Beguines could read and write in the vernacular, they valorized the use of vernacular writing for religious purposes.
+In addition, they contributed to the transmission of vernacular religious and secular texts through their writing, teaching and wider network of religious and secular patrons.

 Beguinages were not convents.
 There was no overarching structure such as a mother-house.
 Each beguinage adopted its own rule.
 The Bishop of Liège created a rule for Beguines in his diocese.
 However, every community was complete in itself and fixed its own order of living.
 Later, many adopted the rule of the Third Order of Saint Francis.

 Beguine communities varied in terms of the social status of their members; some of them only admitted ladies of high degree; others were reserved exclusively for persons in humble circumstances; others still welcomed women of every condition, and these were the most popular.
 Several, like the great beguinage of Ghent, had thousands of inhabitants.
 The Beguinage of Paris, founded before 1264, housed as many as 400 women.
 Douceline of Digne (c.
 1215–1274) founded the Beguine movement in Marseille; her hagiography, which was composed by a member of her community, sheds light on the movement in general.

 This semi-monastic institution was adapted to its age and spread rapidly throughout the land.
 Some Beguines became known as "holy women" (mulieres sanctae), and their devotions influenced religious life within the region.
 Beguine religious life was part of the mysticism of that age.
 There was a beguinage at Mechelen as early as 1207, at Brussels in 1245, at Leuven before 1232, at Antwerp in 1234, and at Bruges in 1244.
 By the close of the century, most communes in the Low Countries had a beguinage; several of the great cities had two or more.

-Some influential Beguinages were Begijnhof (Amsterdam), Begijnhof (Breda), Begijnhof (Utrecht).
+Some influential Beguinages were Begijnhof (Amsterdam), Begijnhof (Breda), and Begijnhof (Utrecht).